zenml-io/zenml/docs/book/starter-guide/collaborate/collaborate.md

 description: How to collaborate with your team in ZenML
 ---

+# Things to change

+- We should focus here on the ZenServer
+- Perhaps mention import and export as a limited option to open this page
+- Show how collaboration is thought off - maybe mention roles
+- Maybe add an architecture diagram

+# Old Content (1)

 # ZenML for Teams and Organizations

 Using ZenML to develop and execute pipelines from the comfortable confines of